relientm96/capstone2020/docs/markdown/features.md

 ### Features

+* Developed a proof-of-concept system.
+* To show the potential of using Human Pose Estimation in Sign Language Recognition.
-We have successfully developed a system that is able to recognise the following Auslan signs:
+* Our system currently detects the following four Auslan signs:

 <div style="text-align:center">
     <div style="display:inline-block;">